 Yeah – they just needed to eat elsewhere.

-Gardenia was only one of the 21st Century coffee-shop casualties in the Big Town, as Steve Cuozzo noted in a 2015 New York Post article: “Since 2007, three Madison Avenue diners have closed: the Gardenia, where Joe DiMaggio took many a meal in his waning years, Soup Burg and Viand — a favorite of former Mayor Mike Bloomberg’s, and of Robert B. Parker’s fictional PI, Spenser.”
+Gardenia was only one of the 21st Century coffee-shop casualties in the Big Town, as Steve Cuozzo noted in a 2015 New York Post article: “Since 2007, three Madison Avenue diners have closed: the Gardenia, where Joe DiMaggio took many a meal in his waning years, Soup Burg and Viand Cafe at 78th — a favorite of former Mayor Mike Bloomberg’s, and of Robert B. Parker’s fictional PI, Spenser.”

 So now there are three.